 Blood clots in the coronary artery cause the following symptoms:

 For people who cannot take blood thinners, doctors may recommend an IVC filter.
-The devices are also used in patients recovering from accidents and surgeries when there is a high risk of potentially fatal lung clots.
+These devices are also used in patients recovering from accidents and surgeries when there is a high risk of potentially fatal lung clots.

 Calling this number connects you with one of Drugwatch's trusted legal partners.
 A law firm representative will review your case for free.